Is it possible to quit drugs or drinking without the help of rehab or 12-step groups?

 When you think about getting sober, or are trying to help someone wanting to get sober, Alcoholics Anonymous (AA) often springs to mind as a trusted means of recovery.
 Yet recent evidence suggests that less than 50 percent of people use that method of recovery today.
 What’s more, some people recover with no method at all—contrary to popular belief.
 A recent study examining the pathways of recovery shatters the myth that you need to maintain a program of recovery to stay sober.

 So what if AA doesn’t appeal to you?
 Or it doesn’t feel right?
 And what if in-person mutual support meetings (Refuge Recovery, LifeRing, SMART AA, NA) are not accessible to you?
 Well, these are not the only means to recover—there are a whole range of resources available to you.
+It is possible to get sober on your own and learn how to get sober at home.

 A recent study (2018) conducted by Dr. John Kelly—Associate Professor of Psychiatry in the Field of Addiction Medicine at Harvard Medical School & the founder and Director of the Recovery Research Institute at Massachusetts General Hospital—revealed that 9.1 percent of the population had resolved alcohol and other drug problems (AOD) and approximately 50 percent of those people recovered without a specific method, i.e. naturally recovered.
 “Tens of millions of Americans have successfully resolved an AOD problem using a variety of traditional and non-traditional means.
 Findings suggest a need for a broadening of the menu of self-change and community-based options that can facilitate and support long-term AOD problem resolution.” the study concluded.